 Boy names starting with U make for a very short list indeed!

 The letter U comes dead last in terms of popularity.
-Just two boy names beginning with U rank in the current Top 1000, and only one of them makes the Top 500 – barely.
+Just three boy names beginning with U rank in the current Top 1000, and only one of them makes the Top 500 – barely.

 But there are others.
 Not many, but a handful of appealing possibilities come from the twenty-first letter of the alphabet.